NFT-DAO/Governance-HOLON/Training/README.md

 * Reduce barriers of entry to GitHub use.
 * Encourage participation in NFT-DAO's Governance.
 * Collaborate in developing NFT-DAO's Governance.
+* Track contributions for token rewards and incentives.

 These materials will iteratively develop in the course of training Gov-HOLON members over the next few weeks.
 * What works will be kept and refined further.